Veith3n/django-todo-app/README.md

 4. Activity log tab for a given user (list of actions, done with tasks, sortable)
 5. CRUD of tasks in the admin panel
 6. Adding/modifying task's tags and displaying them, sort task by tags in the index view

+### Container Dependency Structure

+1. **Postgres Container**

+   - Responsible for the PostgreSQL database.

+2. **Web-Migrations Container**

+   - Dedicated container for handling database migrations.
+   - Depends on the Postgres container to execute migrations.

+3. **Web Container**

+   - The main web application.
+   - Depends on both the Postgres container (for data storage) and the Web-Migrations container (for database migration tasks).
+   - Requires the Postgres container to be healthy before starting.
+   - Expects the Web-Migrations container to exit successfully after completing migration tasks.